 The most affordable tickets on the train journey from Rome to Viareggio tend to be non-stop trips aboard an Intercity train.
 These journeys tend to be fast, as well.
 They often depart around 10:00 a.m. and later around 6:00 p.m. and 8:00 p.m.
 If you have the option to buy a non-refundable or non-exchangeable ticket, this could save you a lot of money.
 Sometimes, making your ticket refundable or exchangeable can actually double the price of the ticket.

-Passengers board the train most frequently from Roma Termini, which is located around 1.6 miles (2.6 km) away from the city center, and they get off the train at Viareggio Scalo, located 1.6 miles (2.5 km) away from the city center.
+Passengers board the train most frequently from Roma Termini, which is located around 1.6 miles (2.6 km) away from the city centre, and they get off the train at Viareggio, located 0.7 miles (1.1 km) away from the city centre.

 Here are some other resources that might have the information you need